bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- light rain
+- heavy intensity rain
 - 83% humidity
-- 7 mph wind
+- 9 mph wind
 - 100% cloud cover
-- 41 AQI 🟩
+- 46 AQI 🟩
+- 0.04 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>